 - It lets you accept and embrace change in life

 - It lets you believe that whatever happens, happens for the best

 - It lets you turn your failures into success with time and patience

 - It lets you understand that you are the sole controller of your life

 - It lets you stop limiting yourself and break free from the mindset barrier

-Resilience is what can fuel you with positivity and strength to get face-to-face with life, accept its challenges and show yourself what you are capable of.
-Because, believe me, most of the time it is not other people’s confidence in us that matters, it is how we see ourselves that creates all the difference.
+Resilience fuels you with positivity and strength to get face-to-face with life.
+It makes you accept the challenges and show yourself what you are capable of.
+Because, believe me when I say this, most of the time it is not other people’s confidence in us that matters, it is our self-belief and how we see ourselves that creates all the difference.